Description

 Which means for our asset as example:

-• Looking at the maximum days under water of 463 days in the last 5 years of Global Sector Rotation Strategy, we see it is relatively lower, thus better in comparison to the benchmark ACWI (516 days)
+• Looking at maximum days under water in of 463 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to ACWI (516 days).

 AveDuration: